-A first lesson from the example was the realization that different actors involved - doctors, policy makers, hospitals, patients, manufacturers et cetera - and HTA researchers themselves each have their own perspectives ('interpretive frames' in our terminology) on a particular health technology and its (side-) effects and cost became a key point of departure.
+A first lesson from the example was the realization that different actors involved - doctors, policymakers, hospitals, patients, manufacturers, etc.- and HTA researchers themselves each have their own perspectives ('interpretive frames' in our terminology) on a particular health technology and its (side-) effects and cost became a key point of departure.
 Thus, in HTA studies, 'the' problem should not be considered as given at the onset of an HTA study - what the problem 'really' is, is rather one of several questions to be answered.

-Second, a key point of departure became the idea that effective health benefit package management was to take into account the interpretive frames of the meso-level (care organizations, insurers and so on) and health care professionals in developing package decisions, as it had become clear that these shape actual health care practices.
-While this became even more important due the Health Care Insurance Act of 2006, which ended governmental involvement in implementation, we also argued that the more principled background is a second notion from the policy sciences: interpretive frames shape implementation action and therefore must be anticipated in effective policy design.
+Second, a key point of departure became the idea that effective health benefit package management was to take into account the interpretive frames of the meso-level (care organizations, insurers and so on) and healthcare professionals in developing package decisions, as it had become clear that these shape actual healthcare practices.
+While this became even more important due to the Health Care Insurance Act of 2006, which ended governmental involvement in implementation, we also argued that the more principled background is a second notion from the policy sciences: interpretive frames shape implementation action and therefore must be anticipated in effective policy design.
 All this led, third, to changes in HTA practices at more attention to 'scoping' (see Chapter 4), more involvement of relevant actors at different moments in the HTA process and more recognition that this process may benefit from iteration loops, rather than following a strictly linear path - typical elements of the VALIDATE approach.

-Thus, we have picked our case from this historical project not to show the current state of affairs of HTA in the Netherlands' ZIN (which it does not), but because it is helpful to demonstrate the rationale and nature of some key elements of the VALIDATE approach, especially those related to problem structuring, interpretive frames and effective policy advice.
-The case focused on mebeverine as a medicinal intervention as part of the treatment repertoire of patients with irritable bowel syndrome (IBS) (Moret-Hartman et al, 2007).
+Thus, while this historical case does not to show the current state of affairs of HTA in the Netherlands' ZIN, it is helpful to demonstrate the rationale and nature of some key elements of the VALIDATE approach, especially those related to problem structuring, interpretive frames and effective policy advice.
+The case focused on mebeverine as a medicinal treatment as part of the treatment repertoire of patients with IBS (Moret-Hartman et al, 2007).
 In 1995, it had been assessed by the national HTA body in terms of whether it should remain covered, following a parliamentary resolution seeking to better control health expenditures.
 As a basis for its analyses, the national HTA body had developed four assessment criteria (Table 1).
-Assessing mebeverine in these terms, the HTA body concluded5: a) that the efficacy of the drug had been assessed when mebeverine was initially registered; b) that convincing evidence on the drug's effectiveness was lacking, as meta-analysis showed considerable differences between RCTs ; and c) that its therapeutic value is limited.
-In spite of these findings, the national HTA body recommended continuation of coverage since it considered availability of at least one intervention desirable and, compared with other spasmolytics, mebeverine was considered to have least side effects.
+Assessing mebeverine in these terms, the HTA body concluded6: a) that the efficacy of the drug had been assessed when mebeverine was initially registered; b) that convincing evidence on the drug's effectiveness was lacking, as meta-analysis showed considerable differences between Randomized Controlled Trials (RCTs); and c) that its therapeutic value is limited.
+Despite these findings, the national HTA body recommended continuation of coverage since it considered availability of at least one medicinal treatment desirable and, compared with other antispasmodics, mebeverine was considered to have the least side effects.